 Alas!
 Bluehost does not offer free migration.
-They charge a whole lot of awful amount for migration which starts from $100 for the most basic site.
+They charge a whole lot of awful amounts for migration which starts from $100 for the most basic site.

 Other users may need help even more.
-The issues may although vary from server connectivity to downtime or key connection to security.
-The support team is therefore, much more important to respond efficiently and quickly.
+The issues may vary from server connectivity to downtime or key connection to security.
+The support team is, therefore, much more important to respond efficiently and quickly.

-Let’s find out what have these two masses brought for us in the form of support.
+Let’s find out what these two masses brought for us in the form of support.

 Siteground Customer Service

-SiteGround offers a full range of support, running all around the year with live chats, contact number and ticketing systems.
+SiteGround offers a full range of support, running all around the year with live chats, contact numbers and ticketing systems.
 My message was literally responded in seconds.

 Bluehost Customer Service

 However, Users rate SiteGround better than Bluehost.
-So, it seems that SiteGround provides a better support.
+So, it seems that SiteGround provides better support.

 Server Speed: SiteGround

-SiteGround offers a great spread of its data centres throughout the continents.
+SiteGround offers a great spread of its data centers throughout the continents.
 One of the locations is in Asia (Singapore), three in Europe (Milan, Amsterdam, and London) and one in US (Chicago).
-These strategic locations provide the users with the excellent speed for all the plans.
+These strategic locations provide the users with excellent speed for all the plans.